rithmschool/javascript_computer_science_exercises/binary_search_trees_exercise/readme.md

 #### DFSPreOrder

+This function should search through each node in the binary search tree using pre-order depth first search and return an array containing each node's value.

 #### DFSInOrder

+This function should search through each node in the binary search tree using in-order depth first search and return an array containing each node's value.

 #### DFSPostOrder

+This function should search through each node in the binary search tree using post-order depth first search and return an array containing each node's value.

 #### BreadthFirstSearch

+This function should search through each node in the binary search tree using breadth first search and return an array containing each node's value.

 ### Part III

 Implement the following function on the `BST.prototype`

 #### remove

+This function should remove a node from a binary search tree.
+Your remove function should be able to handle removal of the root node, removal of a node with one child and removal of a node with two children.
+The function should return the node removed.